 The doctor can remove a hydrocele in a brief operation called a hydrocelectomy.

 In the days after surgery, you’ll need to keep the area clean and dry.
-The doctor and her team will show you how to care for your son as he heals.
+The doctor and team will show you how to care for your baby as they heal.

-After a few days, you may need to take him back to the doctor to make sure he’s healing well.
+After a few days, you may need to take them back to the doctor to make sure they are healing well.

 Most of the time, a hydrocele isn't very serious and doesn’t usually affect fertility later on in life.
 But sometimes, the presence of a hydrocele might mean there’s a more serious problem with the testes and potential complications.
 These include:

 - Infection or tumor.
 These could reduce sperm production or function.